Important information about coronavirus (COVID-19):

-Baltic Control® Certification of course still supports the Danish Government and Danish Health Authoritys efforts to limit the spread of coronavirus (COVID-19), which is why our office staff from time to time work from home to prevent local outbreaks to spread.
-We are of course alway reachable on mail and telephones.
+Baltic Control® Certification supports the Danish government and Danish Health Authority’s efforts to limit the spread of coronavirus (COVID-19).
+Even though most of our office staff work from home and the phones are redirected to mobile phones business continues as usual: we are 100% available on mail and phones, thus continue the work of servicing our customers.

-A) If persons present during the audit are infected with Covid-19 or have symptoms of Covid-19 audit cannot take place.
+If persons present during the audit have had physical contact with family or others affected or suspected of coronavirus, audit cannot take place.

-The farm/herd responsible person is urged to contact the BCC auditor (mobile no. is shown in the letter of visit) or contact the BCC office on tel. +45 70 27 06 09 as soon as possible and state whether there will be persons present during the audit who represents either above mentioned A or B. We will set a new audit date if there is a need to postpone scheduled audit based on the risk of coronavirus.
+The farm/herd or company responsible person is therefore urged to contact the BCC auditor (mobile no. is shown in the letter of visit) or contact the BCC office on tel. +45 70 27 06 09 (animal welfare) or tel.: +45 39 39 01 35 (food/feed/sustainability) as soon as possible and state if there will be persons present during the audit who have been in physical contact with infected persons within the last 14 days before the audit day.
+We will set a new audit date if there is a need to postpone scheduled audits based on the risk of coronavirus.

-Of course, the above also applies if the auditor should be quarantined.
+Of course, in addition to the above, also applies if the auditor should quarantine.

 These guidelines will be updated on an ongoing basis in accordance with the guidelines of the Danish Health Authority.

-Updated information on coronavirus is availabel at the Danish Health Authoritys webpage: Click here
+Updated information on coronavirus is availabel at the Danish Health Authoritys website: Click here

 Link to TIC Council concerning COVID-19: Click here